CloudWithVarJosh/CKA-Certification-Course-2025/Day 1/README.md

  3. Docker Registries: Where images are stored (e.g., Docker Hub).
  4. Docker Engine:
 	- Docker CLI: Tool used to interact with Docker
 	- REST API: Translates CLI commands (like docker run or docker pull) into HTTP requests that the Docker Daemon understands.
+It allows external tools, scripts, or applications to interact programmatically with Docker, making automation and integration possible.
 	- Docker Daemon: Brains of Docker.
 It listens for requests from the CLI or REST API.

 **Using the car analogy here:**